marwlod/MemoApp/README.md

 memo management tool

 Features:
-- registration + login
+- validated registration and logging in
-- email verification
+- email verification with a token
 - CRUD operations: adding, viewing, modifying and deleting memos
+- internationalization: full support of English and Polish with ability to change language
 - paging and sorting memos
 - database persistence for each registered user
-- forms validation
+- more coming up...

 Technology stack:
 - Java 8
-- Spring (Boot, Security, AOP, MVC, Data)
+- Spring (Boot, MVC, Security, Data, AOP)
-- Apache Maven
+- Maven
 - MySQL
-- Thymeleaf + basic html
+- Thymeleaf + html